spironoo/miro-cases/Documentation/SOLDERING_TUTORIAL.md

 - Try different timing on the double-tap
 - Ensure good contact when shorting RST to GND
-- Check that your USB cable supports data (not just charging)

 ### Button Not Working

 - Check solder joints for cold joints or bridges
-- Verify button orientation
-- Test continuity with a multimeter
+- Test continuity with a multimeter if you have one

 ### USB Not Recognized

 - Try a different USB port or cable
 - Check for shorts around the USB connector
+- Check that your USB cable supports data (not just charging)

+Once you've flashed the firmware onto your SuperMini, you're ready to start work on the IMU.

 ---

-## Part 4: Preparing the IMU
+## Part 3: Preparing the IMU

 Now that your SuperMini is flashed and ready, it's time to prepare the IMU for soldering.